NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/NeuroNetworkSegmentationofNeck/README.md

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->
 We made some segmentation mask in Slicer, using Segment editor's fill between slices tool.
+- An original CT image
 ![The original CT image](Test.JPG)
+- A segmentaion mask
 ![The segmentation mask](mask.JPG)

 # Illustrations